penguinpowernz/non-toxic-coc/README.md

 1. **Focused scrutiny**: Contributors who outwardly advertise their personal affiliations, identities, or biases may be subject to more focused scrutiny in non-technical conflicts, as their actions may be perceived as promoting a divisive or hostile environment.

+1. **Toxic Behavior**: Assuming malicious intent, making unfounded accusations, or attempting to undermine the community's core values, core contributors, or this Code of Conduct will not be tolerated.

 ## Consequences of Non-Compliance

 Failure to adhere to this code of conduct may result in warnings, temporary or permanent bans, or other measures deemed necessary to maintain a neutral and respectful environment.

 ## Amendments and Updates

-This code of conduct may be updated or amended as necessary to ensure the community remains a welcoming and inclusive space for all contributors.
+This code of conduct is static, and cannot be changed.

 By participating in our community, you acknowledge that you have read, understood, and will adhere to this Non-Toxic Code of Conduct.